umd-fire-coml/2021-Text-to-Image-Generation/README.md

+# midnight struggle hrs can I get an amen

 # Description
 This project is our own implementataion of text-to-image generation for birds.
 Based off of descirpiton provided by the user, it tries to create its own bird.
 It runs off of Python 3 and uses the PyTorch model to train and test data.
 # Video Demonstration